conda-forge/abseil-cpp-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libabseil` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libabseil, libabseil-tests` can be installed with `conda`:

 ```
-conda install libabseil
+conda install libabseil libabseil-tests
 ```

 or with `mamba`:

 ```
-mamba install libabseil
+mamba install libabseil libabseil-tests
 ```

 It is possible to list all of the versions of `libabseil` available on your platform with `conda`: